-- "Be involved in the person I care for support planning arrangements." - "Not have to repeat my story to a range of professionals." - "Have locally accessible support for the person I care for." - "Make sure the role of carers is promoted and recognised through the borough." - "Be able to access time for myself outside my caring role." - "Be kept informed and up to date of developments for the person I care for." - "Be able to get involved in a way that works for me to shape local services." - "Not having to spend a great deal of time trying to navigate a complex health and care system with multiple points of contact with lots of jargon."
+- "Be involved in the person I care for support planning arrangements." - "Know what is available to support me in my caring role." - "Not have to repeat my story to a range of professionals." - "Have locally accessible support for the person I care for." - "Make sure the role of carers is promoted and recognised through the borough." - "Be able to access time for myself outside my caring role." - "Be kept informed and up to date of developments for the person I care for." - "Be able to get involved in a way that works for me to shape local services." - "Not having to spend a great deal of time trying to navigate a complex health and care system with multiple points of contact with lots of jargon."

 - Ensure that no decision about the carer or the cared for is made without their input. - Give consideration to carers and the person they care for requiring separate conversations.
-For example, children's services will undertake a child and family assessment. - Adults Social Care will ensure access to wellbeing checks and Care Act Assessments throughout someone's caring journey should the carer make this choice. - Adults Social Care will ensure carers emotional and wellbeing support is available and accessible. - Organisations across Telford and Wrekin will ensure there is a range of support available to carers in their own right. - Involve and consult with carers in coproducing accessible and jargon free information, advice and services for carers in the borough. - Continue to promote the NHS England Survey for adult carers and use the findings to drive improvements community, vocational activities, employment and training.
+For example, children's services will undertake a child and family assessment. - ✓ Improve our information, advice and guidance offer to carers across the borough. - Ensure information, advice and guidance is accessible, up to date, accurate, local and comprehensive, and is provided in a timely manner. - Adults Social Care will ensure access to wellbeing checks and Care Act Assessments throughout someone's caring journey should the carer make this choice. - Adults Social Care will ensure carers emotional and wellbeing support is available and accessible. - Organisations across Telford and Wrekin will ensure there is a range of support available to carers in their own right. - Continue to involve and consult with carers in co-producing accessible and jargon free information, advice and services for carers in the borough.

+- Raise the profile of carers nationally, sharing the challenges they face including financial, physical and emotional. - Continue to promote the NHS England Survey for adult carers and use the findings to drive improvements community, vocational activities, employment and training.